Dzikriananda/CalorieGuru-MobileApp/README.md

 For production or serious development purposes, it's highly recommended to obtain and use your own API key from the respective service provider to ensure security and scalability.

-If you have any concerns or need further clarification, please don't hesitate to contact me.

-Thank you!